 Ralph De La Rosa

-Ralph is a psychotherapist, life coach, meditation instructor, musician, and the author of the forthcoming book, The Monkey is a Messenger: What Your Busy Mind is Trying to Tell You (Shambhala Publications, 2018).
+Ralph is the author of The Monkey is a Messenger: What Your Busy Mind is Trying to Tell You, a forthcoming book for Shambhala Publications (2018).
+He is a pre-licensed psychotherapist, life coach, meditation instructor, and musician.
 His work has been featured in Elephant Journal, GQ, SELF, Women's Health, MindBodyGreen, Bustle, Wanderlust, Embodied Philosophy, TimeOut NY, and several other publications and podcasts.

 Ralph is a summa cum laude graduate of Fordham University's Graduate School of Social Services.
 He specializes in helping people to safely access the depths of their emotional lives in order to work directly to resolve the source of their troubles at the root.
 He is trained in Trauma Focused Cognitive Behavior Therapy (TF-CBT), and his work incorporates psychoanalytic,Internal Family Systems, Co-Active Coaching, somatic, and mindfulness-based approaches.